Things to do on the Central Coast: Ultimate Guide

 The Central Coast might only be a quick trip from Sydney, but the drive along the freeway past the greenery of Berowra National Park makes it feel like a real getaway.
 There is also a lot to do here, in fact, so much that this is our fourth stay in the last couple of years and we have already planned another.

-Things to do on the Central Coast Beaches
+Central Coast Beaches

 This coastline is literally riddled with gorgeous beaches and plenty of calm bays that are perfect for kayaking and fishing.
 Even if you don’t fancy getting in the water you will want to spend some time looking at it 😉